Info on the Animal Classes Amphibians and Reptiles

-Amphibians live on the ground and in the water.
+- Amphibians live on land and in the water.

 The most significant difference to other animal species is the metamorphosis amphibians are going through during their lifetime (see Reproduction).
 Normally they have a thin and moist skin.
 Only toads have a dry and leathery skin.